mflaxman/blind-xpub/README.md

 Note that this is the case even if this seed phrase did not produce a signature in the transaction and was just sitting in cold storage.
 * The transaction appears to have had a large change output sent back to itself, so this seed phrase is likely still actively being used to protect (at least) that much bitcoin.
 * The transaction was a `2-of-3` of type `p2wsh`, so only 1 more seed phrase (along with the output descriptors) is needed to spend funds.
-* This wallet engages in similiar transactions each Friday at ~4pm local time.
+* This wallet engages in similar transactions each Friday at ~4pm local time.

 Even if the direct outcome of this privacy leak isn't used to rob someone, this information can be used in other nefarious ways:
 * A government could subpoena a bank to look inside a safe deposit box to find a BIP39 seed phrase (say on a metal plate).